cosmos/sdk-tutorials/starport-polling-app/index.md

 key := []byte(types.VotePrefix + vote.PollID + "-" + string(vote.Creator))
 ```

-Restart the application and try voting multiple times on a single poll.
+Restart the application and try voting multiple times on a single poll, you'll see you can vote as many times as you want but only your most recent vote is counted.

 ## Introducing a fee for creating polls